-This newly filed package of bills also includes explicit preemption of "ban the box" policies, preventing policies that prohibit criminal history questions on job applications and policies requiring fair scheduling.
+This bill also includes preemption of "ban the box" policies, preventing policies that prohibit criminal history questions on job applications, and policies requiring fair scheduling.

 The role of government is to protect citizens.
 Government upholds laws that protect citizens through prohibiting businesses from polluting our air and water sources as well as preventing the exploitation of workers.
 Without reasonable regulation of the employee/employer relationship, the individual interests of businesses would supersede the collective good of society.
+Take for example the unfortunate truth as to why we have child labor laws in this county.